Music of The Last of Us Part II: Covers and Rarities

 The Last of Us Part II: Covers and Rarities comprises five cover songs from the game and its marketing, produced by Santaolalla and Quayle.
 The covers are performed by actors Troy Baker and Ashley Johnson, who portrayed Joel and Ellie respectively, as well as guitarist Chris Rondinella.
 Sony published the album digitally on September 27, 2021, as part of The Last of Us Day.
 A vinyl record version was made available for preorder simultaneously, with art designed by Dani Pendergast and liner notes written by Druckmann.
 Johnson and Baker's cover of "Wayfaring Stranger" plays over the game's credits; completing the game on the "Grounded" difficulty setting will play Baker's cover of "Future Days", while completing on permadeath plays Johnson's cover of "Through the Valley".

 The in-game covers became a significant part of the characters and their development, namely Ellie with her guitar.
-Druckmann found that Ellie's guitar-playing allowed her access to memories and emotions; when she loses her fingers in the game's conclusion, it serves to sever ties to her memories and relationships.
+Druckmann found Ellie's guitar-playing allowed her access to memories and emotions; when she loses her fingers in the game's conclusion, it serves to sever ties to her memories and relationships.
 The song "Future Days" by Pearl Jam acts as a theme between Ellie and Joel throughout the game.
 The song was previously featured as part of One Night Live in an unbroadcast epilogue wherein Joel plays the song to Ellie.
-According to Druckmann, Sony was doubtful that Naughty Dog would receive permission to use the song; the band's manager agreed after hearing the story pitch, receiving a PlayStation 4 and a copy of the original game, and an advanced screening of a trailer.
-Although the song's album Lightning Bolt was released two weeks after the onset of the in-game outbreak in September 2013, Druckmann recalled seeing a live performance of the song several months earlier in July, and felt that its inclusion was realistic.
+According to Druckmann, Sony was doubtful that Naughty Dog would receive permission to use the song; the band's manager agreed after hearing the story pitch, receiving a PlayStation 4, a copy of the first game, and an advanced screening of a trailer.
+Although the song's album Lightning Bolt was released two weeks after the onset of the in-game outbreak in September 2013, Druckmann recalled seeing a live performance of the song several months earlier in July, and felt its inclusion was realistic.